vesellov/bitdust.docs.old/install.md

 * [Binary Dependencies](#binary-dependencies)

 ## Intro

+BitDust is a distributed on-line storage and communication network where only data owner posses full access to his personal data.

 Current project stage is about to only research opportunities of building a holistic eco-system that protects your privacy in the network